pierremrtn/state_machine_bloc/README.md

     ..on<DataReceived>( //transition are evaluated sequentially
         (DataReceived event, State state) => OtherState(),
     )
-    ..on<DataReceived>( //you can have as many transition you want, even of the same Event type (DataReceived event, State state) => OtherState(),
+    ..on<DataReceived>( //you can have as many transitions you want, even of the same Event type (DataReceived event, State state) => OtherState(),
     )
     ..on<OtherEvent>( // transitions can be async